Integralist/Linux-and-Docker-Development-Environment/README.md

 ## Application updates not showing?

-If you make a change to the Ruby application then you'll need to restart the docker container with `docker restart {container_id}`
+If you make a change to the Ruby application then you'll need to restart the docker container with `docker restart {container_id}` or utilise a gem that reloads the application within the Docker container whenever changes to a file are detected.

 ## Inside or out?